react-cosmos/react-cosmos/README.md

                           URL.
-The URL generated can be simply put inside the _href_ attribute of an `<a>` tag, and can be combined with the generateSnapshot method of the PersistState Mixin to create a link that opens the current Component at root level (full window.)
+The URL generated can be simply put inside the _href_ attribute of an `<a>` tag, and can be combined with the generateSnapshot method of the PersistState mixin to create a link that opens the current Component at root level (full window.)
   - **routeLink** - Any `<a>` tag can have this method bound to its onClick event to have their corresponding _href_ location picked up